vamsha/vamsha.github.io/LLM_Revolution/TransformerAchitecture.md

 ![Screenshot](../assets/images/Transform_LLM.png)

+# Transformer Architecture Diagram Breakdown:

+**1. Input Embeddings:**

+The input (e.g., a sentence) is first converted into embeddings (numerical representations of the words or tokens).
+Each word or token is mapped to a vector.

+**2. Positional Encoding:**

+Since transformers process input in parallel (rather than sequentially), they need a way to understand the order of words.
+Positional encodings are added to the embeddings to give the model information about the position of each word in the sentence.

+**3. Encoder:**

+The encoder processes the input in parallel using multiple layers (usually 6–12 layers).
+Each layer consists of:

+- Self-Attention Mechanism: Helps the model focus on different words in the sentence, allowing it to understand context (e.g., understanding that "bank" refers to a financial institution or a river bank).

+- Feedforward Neural Networks: After attention, the information is passed through a feedforward neural network, allowing further processing.

+- Layer Normalization & Residual Connections: These ensure stable training and help the model retain useful information.

+**4. Decoder:**

+The decoder is similar to the encoder but with an additional attention mechanism:

+- Masked Self-Attention: This ensures that when the model is generating text (e.g., translating or answering questions), it doesn't cheat by looking ahead in the sequence.

+- Cross-Attention: Here, the decoder attends to the output of the encoder, helping it focus on relevant parts of the input when generating the output.

+- Feedforward Neural Networks & Layer Normalization: Similar to the encoder, after the attention mechanisms, the data is passed through a feedforward network for further processing.

+**5. Output Layer:**

+The decoder generates the output sequence, typically using a softmax function to predict the next word or token.
+In tasks like machine translation, this would be the translated text; in text generation, it’s the next part of a sentence.

 # Key Concepts of Transformers:

 **1. Self-Attention (The Magic of Transformers):** The most important concept behind transformers is self-attention.
 This is a process that helps the model understand which words in a sentence are most important to each other.
 Here's how it works: